lslee714/takeoffs/README.md

 #### Things that I learned:

+- How to setup multiple Google Cloud Run instances talking to each other and also a Cloud SQL database!
 - How to set up app as pure "production-ready-ish" microservices, separating client/backend.
 - A ton using functional components with hooks in React with Typescript, still a lot to learn there, exciting!
 I think I can add React to my skillset now?
 - Setting up redux-observable with Typescript.